 - Goto Block B5.

-Reset the microcontroller, So that bootloader runs again.
+Reset the microcontroller, So that the bootloader runs again.

 - If the application requests for the OTA update then go to Block B3.